redox-os/website/content/news/this-month-250430.md

 ## Kernel Improvements

 - (kernel) Jeremy Soller fixed the ARM64 and RISC-V support
-- (kernel) 4lDO2 fixed a same-thread scheme use-after-free bug
+- (kernel) 4lDO2 fixed a use-after-free bug, for schemes served and used by the same memory address space (affecting only userspace)
 - (kernel) 4lDO2 fixed the cancellation of the network stack schemes
-- (kernel) 4lDO2 removed the `ITimer` scheme
+- (kernel) 4lDO2 removed the `ITimer` scheme, which had always been merely a stub in the kernel
 - (kernel) bjorn3 fixed the saving and restoring of float registers on ARM64
 - (kernel) bjorn3 fixed a crash on GICv3 used for ARM64 serial debugging
 - (kernel) bjorn3 improved the debugging by showing the PID of the process on unhandled exceptions